Yes, you're invited. Here's what to expect and why you should go.

-A powwow can be a little like a Magic Eye puzzle: There's a swirl of colors and a lot to look at, but the eye may not be able to grasp the whole picture.
-That is, if the eye belongs to a person whose knowledge of Indians comes from history books.
+A powwow can be a little like a Magic Eye puzzle: There's a swirl of colors and a lot to look at, but it's hard for the eye to grasp the whole picture.
+That is, if the eye belongs to a person whose knowledge of Indians comes mainly from history books.

 "It's such a different culture,'' says public-television producer Barbara Wiener, who spent a year researching her documentary "Wacipi-PowWow.''
 "It's so shocking — you feel like you've stepped into a different country.''

-At all powwows, the dancing celebrates each man and woman's artistry, spirituality and connection to ancestors and community.
+At all powwows, the dancing celebrates each man and woman's artistry, spirituality and connection to ancestors, community and family.

 © Beth Gauper